futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 Note: If you have more than 4 items in a 4 columns grid, the grid will automatically add a new row to put the items in.

-The grid-template-columns property can also be used to specify the size (width) of the columns.
+grid-template-columns property can also be used to specify the size (width) of the columns.

 ```css
 Example